jhalterman/expiringmap/README.markdown

 # ExpiringMap 0.1.0

+Copyright 2009-2010 Jonathan Halterman - Released under the [EPL license](http://www.eclipse.org/legal/epl-v10.html).

 ## Introduction

 ExpiringMap is a high performance, low-overhead, thread-safe map that expires entries.
 Optional features include expiration policies, variable entry settings, and expiration listeners.

 ## Motivation

 In early 2009 my team came across the need for a simple map capable of expiring entries.
 After surveying the options available at the time and running some tests against them, we were surprised to find that none of the candidates provided what we were looking for: thread-safety, fast expiration, and low overhead.

-While my project was utilizing Google Collections, its expirable map entry implementation was still primitive and not suitable for heavy use.
+And while my project was using Google Collections, its expirable map entry implementation was still primitive and not suitable for heavy use.
 So I decided to create ExpiringMap.

-The expiring map implementations I surveyed invariably utilized polling, numerous threads, or one TimerTask per entry.
-Thus, ExpiringMap was designed to perform accurate expiration while utilizing single Timer thread and TimerTask.
+Since the expiring map implementations I surveyed invariably utilized polling, numerous threads, or one TimerTask per entry, ExpiringMap was designed to utilize single Timer thread and TimerTask.

-Though ExpiringMap was created at a time when no comparable alternatives existed, Kevin Bourrillion at Google recently rewrote Guava's MapMaker implementation to use an entry expiration approach similar to that of ExpiringMap, additionally enhancing it to include some of the same features.
+Though ExpiringMap was created at a time when no comparable alternatives existed, Kevin Bourrillion at Google eventually rewrote Guava's MapMaker implementation to use an entry expiration approach similar to that of ExpiringMap, additionally enhancing it to include some of the same features.
 Going forward, either implementation is suitable for high performance use.

 ## Usage

-Creates an expiring map with a default entry duration of 60 seconds from creation:
+Create an expiring map with a default entry duration of 60 seconds from creation:

     Map<String, Integer> map = ExpiringMap.create();

-Creates an expiring map with an entry duration of 30 seconds from creation:
+Create an expiring map with an entry duration of 30 seconds from creation:

     Map<String, Connection> map = ExpiringMap.builder()
         .expiration(30, TimeUnit.SECONDS)
         .build();

-Creates an expiring map with an entry duration of 5 minutes from each entry's last access:
+Create an expiring map with an entry duration of 5 minutes from each entry's last access:

     Map<String, Connection> map = ExpiringMap.builder()
         .expirationPolicy(ExpirationPolicy.ACCESSED)
         .expiration(5, TimeUnit.MINUTES)
         .build();

-Creates an expiring map that invokes the given expiration listener for each entry as it expires:
+Create an expiring map that invokes the given expiration listener for each entry as it expires:

     Map<String, Connection> map = ExpiringMap.builder()
         .expirationListener(new ExpirationListener<String, Connection>() {